jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 4.md

 A: That is correct.

 P: So give us your idea.
-We just had a very elegant description of that from Andreas Maritz, who I think you'd really like this.
+We just had a very elegant description of that from Andreas Moritz, who I think you'd really like this.
 Well, I think he's on the same track as you.
 What is your understanding of what's going on with these things we call tumors?

 A: Well, having had four forms of cancer, I pretty much know what cancer is, and I've addressed it to probably 1,500 people in the last 30 years, reversing 95% of it.
 What cancer is, is the body's collection of dead cells.
 That begins because the body does not have what it takes or can't do it to break down dead cells, to dissolve them, the lymphatic system is responsible for that.
 It's supposed to dissolve those dead cells, put it in the connective tissue to be perspired out of the body.
 So if the lymphatic system gets jammed, especially with trans fatty acids, that's plastic fats, hydrogenated vegetable oils that crystallize in the body, they jam the system.